 Do your education offerings deliver what you want them to?
-If you’re looking to reinvigorate your professional development program in 2018, current trends suggest that opportunities lie in assessing what you’re trying to accomplish, harnessing data, rethinking content and delivery, and trying some unconventional approaches.
+If you’re looking to reinvigorate your professional development program, current trends suggest that opportunities lie in assessing what you’re trying to accomplish, harnessing data, rethinking content and delivery, and trying some unconventional approaches.

 The world of association learning is changing, with new types of content being delivered in new formats.
 But what are learners actually getting out of them?